CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

     ![](./media/l1.task1.9.png)

-1. Once the project is created, scroll down and copy the **Project connection string**, then paste it into Notepad or a secure location, as it will be required for upcoming tasks.
+1. Once the project is created, scroll down and copy the **Project connection string**, then **paste it into Notepad or a secure location**, as it will be required for upcoming tasks.

       ![](./media/L1T1S9.png)